ZinoGrind-Dev/ZinoGrind-Dev/README.md

 ## Hi I'am Zino and this is my portofolio

+## About Me

+I'am a beginner Developer that just starting out, my goal is that i want to become a software developer, and i also want to tyr out cyber security

+## My Progress so far
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=ZinoGrind-Dev&theme=shades-of-purple)](https://github.com/anuraghazra/github-readme-stats)

+## MyProject

 <!--
 **ZinoGrind-Dev/ZinoGrind-Dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.